Meet Charlotte McGimpsey – Partner for Specsavers Home Visits – who is keen to provide a first class eye test service to housebound patients.

-Driving our business in our selected area is demanding, there’s always competition hot on our heels, regular meetings with care home managers, shouting about our success to family members, talking to residents in the community and making sure everyone hears about the amazing service we provide to people that are housebound.
+Driving our business in our selected area is demanding, there’s always competition hot on our heels, regular meetings with care home managers, talking to residents in the community and making sure everyone hears about the amazing service we provide to people that are housebound.

 What clinical advances have you seen lately?

 In my honest opinion I think we make a real difference to someone’s eye health at every visit we do.
 These people have mobility issues and so are housebound and rely on their eyes to have quality of life.
 Giving a person their vision back is rewarding and makes a real difference to their day to day existence.
 Referring patients with eye conditions and making sure they have every available resource, means they can receive exactly what they can should they be able to visit a store.